5LB Gunnar’s Diary

 Next I faced off against one in monk’s robes, was this the novice we had come to find?
 Sadly I had no choice and plunged my sword into its chest.
 Miyago fired and then found herself out of ammo, but a quick spell by Dorothea and she was re-supplied.
 Leonidas and Erik had bided their time and now attacked, Leonidas killed his and then the other, but not before Erik took a wound.
 Miyako shot the last one and the battle was over so I could look over the contents of the cart.

-Turn 6 - The Monk’s Quest, Part 1 The Thieves
+Turn 6 - The Abbott’s Quest, Part 1 The Thieves

 We made our way carefully through the rocky terrain, unable to see much in any direction, until three of the pillagers appeared around a corner in front of us and the battle was on.
 Miyako fired off a shot, taking down the man armed with a sling and we dispatched the other two in short order but the commotion drew others into the fray.